 Although Trebek recently shared the good news that his tumors were shrinking with treatment, the reality surrounding pancreatic cancer is often grim.

 The cure rate for stage I pancreatic cancer (meaning early disease) is anywhere from 20% to 40%, but when it is diagnosed in the later stages, that rate drops significantly.
-At advanced or metastatic stage (stage IV)—the stage that Trebek is facing—the cure rate is much smaller, and the 5-year survival rate is just 9%, meaning that 1 of 100 individuals with stage IV pancreatic cancer will survive at least 5 years.1
+At advanced or metastatic stage (stage IV)—the stage that Trebek is facing—the cure rate is much smaller, and the 5-year survival rate is just 9%, meaning that about 10 of 100 individuals with stage IV pancreatic cancer will survive at least 5 years.1

 Obviously, the key to successfully fighting pancreatic cancer is diagnosing it as early as possible, but how to do this is not so obvious.